Marc Mero: World Television Champion (1994–1996)

 Badd received his first world championship opportunity on the February 12, 1994, episode of Saturday Night, where he challenged Rick Rude for the International World Heavyweight Championship in a losing effort.
 During this time, Badd formed a tag team with Michael Hayes and began a feud with Harlem Heat.
 Hayes turned on Badd during a no disqualification match against Harlem Heat on the February 19 episode of Saturday Night.
 As a result, Badd would be facing Hayes, the following night at SuperBrawl IV, where Hayes was replaced by Jimmy Garvin, whom Badd defeated.
 Badd began pursuing the United States Heavyweight Championship after he lost a tuxedo match against champion Steve Austin on the May 7 episode of WorldWide, after Col. Robert Parker pulled off Badd's pants.
 Badd faced Austin for the title in a losing effort at Slamboree Badd received another title shot on the June 23 Clash of the Champions XXVII, where Austin initially retained the title by pinning Badd after hitting him with a foreign object, but the referee reversed the decision, during which Badd pinned Austin.
 However, due to the controversial finish, Austin retained the title.

 Badd substituted for the injured Sting as Lord Steven Regal's challenger for the World Television Championship at Bash at the Beach, where he failed to win the title.
 However, Badd remained in the title contention.
-Mero was booked to beat Regal for the title at Fall Brawl to gain his first singles championship in WCW.
+Mero beat Regal for the title at Fall Brawl to gain his first singles championship in WCW.
 Badd made his first successful title defense against Bobby Eaton on the October 1 episode of WorldWide.
 He retained the title in major title defenses against The Honky Tonk Man at Halloween Havoc and the November 16 Clash of the Champions XXIX.
 Badd was scheduled to defend the title against Honky for a third time at Starrcade but Honky left the company before the event and was replaced by Arn Anderson, whom Badd defeated to retain the title.
 Badd dropped the title to Anderson on the January 8, 1995, episode of Main Event.
 Badd failed to win the title in subsequent rematches on the January 25 Clash of the Champions XXX, February 18 episode of Saturday Night and February 19 episode of Main Event.
 Badd defeated Anderson in a boxer-versus-wrestler match at Uncensored to end the rivalry.